modle/Map-Taken-Back/README.md

 # Map-Taken-Back

-An ad-free way to get the info I'm looking for while playing
+An ad-free php web app to get the info you're looking for while playing.

+A self-initiation into php, html, javascript, and jquery.